Homology of spaces of curves on blowups: Introduction

 It is natural to ask to whether the above theorem holds when $\Top^+$ is replaced by $\Top$.
 In general the answer is no: the homology of the space of positive maps differs from that of all continuous maps.
-For instance, when $n = 0$ we have that $\Top^+_{d,0}(C, X)$ equals the space of continuous maps to the complement of the exceptional divisors which is homeomorphic to $\bbP^n - \{p_1, \dots, p_r\}$.
+For instance, when $n = 0$ we have that $\Top^+_{d,0}(C, X)$ can be identified with the space of continuous maps $C \to \bbP(V) - \{p_1, \dots, p_r\}$ that have degree $d$ as a map to $\bbP(V)$.
 However, we suspect that for $n \gg 0$ the homology of the space of positive maps approximates the homology of the space of continuous maps, see \cref{posmapsquestion}.